Microscopic Polyangiitis (MPA)

 • Renal: The kidneys are affected in up to 90% of patients.
 Hematuria, proteinuria (sometimes > 3 g/24 hours), and red blood cell casts are present.
 Without prompt diagnosis and treatment, renal failure may follow rapidly.

-• Cutaneous: About one third of patients have a purpuric rash at the time of the diagnosis.
+• Cutaneous: Approximately one-third of patients have a purpuric rash at the time of the diagnosis.
 Nail bed infarcts and splinter hemorrhages may occur; digital ischemia occurs rarely.

 • Gastrointestinal (GI): GI symptoms include abdominal pain, nausea, vomiting, diarrhea, and bloody stools.